Apothecary Items: Aphrodite’s Kiss Lip Gloss, Rose Water

 Per the included paperwork, Sacred Space Crate will be focusing on goddesses for the remainder of 2020.
 While I do not worship any of the goddesses, I don’t mind receiving a box pertaining to them now and then.
 Simply put, I have no interest in a monthly goddess box and this influenced my decision to cancel.

 I will note that the box was packaged very nicely, had detailed paperwork explaining each item, and arrived quickly.
 Aside from my issues with the quality of a few items, Sacred Space Crate feels like a good value overall.
-I am curious to see how this subscription service evolves past this year if it survives.
+I am curious to see how this subscription service evolves past this year.

 Sacred Space Crate is a monthly subscription containing “handcrafted and Spell crafted items for all your Sacred Spaces”.
 The current US price is $54 a month, including shipping.